Sam-Dragon/docker/Docker-Notes.md

 # Docker

 > Docker
-- Packaging manager which contains application along with its dependencies and libraries
+- Packaging manager which contains application along with its dependencies and libraries which can be easily moved around
 - It isolates one container from another
 - It shares the System OS